Academic Domain: Dedicated to Education

-- I will make the best of my learning opportunities and I am responsible to find ways to learn what I need to know.
+- Make the best of my learning opportunities.
+I am responsible to find ways to learn what I need to know.

-- I am accountable to do what I need to do and learn what I need to learn to graduate; boredom and difficulty are challenges, not excuses.
+- Be accountable to do what I need to do and learn what I need to learn to graduate.
+Boredom and difficulty are challenges, not excuses.

-- I will be happier and more successful if I take charge of my life and rely on myself rather than others to do what needs to be done.
+- Be happier and more successful if I take charge of my life and rely on myself rather than others to do what needs to be done.

 - Discuss different strategies you can use when you don’t understand something in class or believe the teacher doesn’t like you or you don’t like the teacher.

 - Give a learning assignment with deliberate incomplete preparation or no instructions at all but tell them they are still responsible for completing the project competently.
 Tell them they can work together, ask others or do whatever they have to do to learn what they need to finish the assignment.

 - Demonstrate how to overcome obstacles (including lack of interest, boredom and difficulty) so you can take control of your life and your education.

 - Learning is not attained by chance, it must be sought for with ardor and attended to with diligence. – Abigail Adams

 - Upon the subject of education … I can only say that I view it as the most important subject which we as a people may be engaged in. – Abraham Lincoln

 - It is as impossible to withhold education from the receptive mind as it is impossible to force it upon the unreasoning. – Agnes Repplierg